jes-alpha/BettingGame/readme.md

 1. After starting the application, open your web browser.
 2. Navigate to:
-    ```sh

     [http://localhost:8080/swagger-ui/](http://localhost:8080/swagger-ui/)

-    ```
-3. You will find a list of all available API endpoints and can interact with them directly through the Swagger UI.
+4. You will find a list of all available API endpoints and can interact with them directly through the Swagger UI.

 ## Features